AleksandrMihasenko/my-notions/README.md

 ### Frontend (book-network-ui)

 - React
+- Typescript
-- Component-Based Architecture
+- Component-Based Architecture using FSD approach
-- Unit tests
+- Unit tests using Jest and React test library
+- Screenshot test using Storybook and Loki

 ## Learning Objectives